juanantonio284/notes_on_writing/MIPT_Sch_Com--Week_1.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 # Week 1, Part 2: Clarity of Thought

-## 1.4 - Clarity Precision Accuracy
+## 1.4 - Clarity, Precision, Accuracy

 > "State your facts as simply as possible, even boldly.
 No one wants flowers of eloquence or literary ornaments in a research title." — R.B.
 McKerrow.